 (Names changed to protect confidentiality)

 Joe, a formerly homeless resident in his early 20's, moved into an apartment owned by AAHC with Avalon as his service provider.
-Joe had minimal independent living skills, no income, and untreated mental health concerns.
-During his first year of tenancy, he faced a lot of challenges in maintaining his housing, eventually leading to an eviction notice.
+Joe had little independent living skills, no income, and untreated mental health concerns.
+During his first year of tenancy, he faced challenges in maintaining his housing, leading to an eviction notice.
 Avalon was able to partner with Community Mental Health to get Joe the mental health services he needed.
-In addition, Avalon assisted Joe in getting approved for Social Security Income.
+Avalon also helped Joe with getting approved for Social Security Income.
 Joe is now receiving treatment, and is no longer at risk of eviction.
 Every week, Avalon assists Joe in cleaning and organizing his apartment.
-Joe is now an important member of the community, and has successfully formed relationships with staff and some of the other residents in the building.
+Joe is now an important member of the community.
+He has successfully formed relationships with staff and some of the other residents in the building.
 He is making music, has been able to follow through on paying rent, and is no longer experiencing behavioral crisis.

 Joe, AAHC Resident

 Julie, a formerly homeless mother with three children, was a victim of domestic violence.
 She was not open about her situation until after she developed rapport with her Avalon Housing Case Manager and disclosed to him what was going on.
 With Avalon and the Ann Arbor Housing Commission's support, she was able to move to another AAHC property for her safety.
-As a result of ongoing support and advocacy from Avalon, she has now gotten a personal protection order against her assailant and is stably housed with her family intact.
+As a result of the support and advocacy from Avalon, she has now gotten a personal protection order against her assailant.
+Julie is now stably housed with her family intact.

 Julie, AHC Resident

 Prior to living in her apartment owned by the Ann Arbor Housing Commission, Jane struggled with housing instability due to her guest issues.
-Through the efforts of Avalon Housing, she was able to successfully move into a furnished apartment.
-In this new setting, her unit is clean and well put together and she no longer struggles with guests putting her housing at risk.
-Jane struggles with complex health issues, but receives primary care through Avalon's partnership with Packard Health, which has reduced her emergency room utilization.
-She is also engaged in treatment, which is contributing to her overall success in housing.
-Additionally, Jane is grateful for the onsite food pantry offered by Avalon in partnership with Food Gatherers.
+Through the efforts of Avalon Housing, she was able to move into a furnished apartment.
+In this new setting, her unit is clean and well put together.
+She no longer struggles with guests putting her housing at risk.
+Jane struggles with complex health issues, but receives primary care through Avalon's partnership with Packard Health.
+This care has reduced her emergency room use.
+She is also engaged in treatment, which helps with her overall success in housing.
+Jane is also grateful for the onsite food pantry offered by Avalon in partnership with Food Gatherers.

 Jane, AAHC Resident